DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - objects can also be subclasses of other objects and inherit methods from their parent class; the subclasses can use all the methods of the parent class and have additional class-specific methods
         - from a security standpoint, object-oriented programming provides a black-box approach to abstraction
         - OOP terms:
-            - **message**: a communication to or input of an object
+            - 🩹**Message**: a communication to or input of an object
-            - **method**: internal code that defines the actions of an object
+            - 🩹**Method**: internal code that defines the actions of an object
-            - **behavior**: results or output exhibited by an object
+            - 🩹**Behavior**: results or output exhibited by an object
                 - behaviors are the results of a message being processed through a method
-            - **class**: a collection of the common methods, from a set of objects that defines the behavior of those objects
+            - 🩹**Class**: a collection of the common methods, from a set of objects that defines the behavior of those objects
-            - **instance**: objects are instances of or examples of classes that contain their methods
+            - 🩹**Instance**: objects are instances of or examples of classes that contain their methods
-            - **inheritance**: occurs when the methods from a class (parent or superclass) are inherited by another subclass (child) or object
+            - 🩹**Inheritance**: occurs when the methods from a class (parent or superclass) are inherited by another subclass (child) or object
-            - **delegation**: the forwarding of a request by an object to another object or delegate
+            - 🩹**Delegation**: the forwarding of a request by an object to another object or delegate
-            - **polymorphism**: the characteristic of an object that allows it to respond with different behaviors to the same message or method because of changes in external conditions
+            - 🩹**Polymorphism**: the characteristic of an object that allows it to respond with different behaviors to the same message or method because of changes in external conditions
-            - **cohesion**: describes the strength of the relationship between the purposes of the methods within the same class
+            - 🩹**Cohesion**: describes the strength of the relationship between the purposes of the methods within the same class
                 - if all methods have similar purposes, there is high cohesion, and a sign of good design
-            - **coupling**: the level of interaction between objects
+            - 🩹**Coupling**: the level of interaction between objects
                 - lower coupling: means less interaction
                 - lower coupling provides better software design because objects are more independent, and code is easier to troubleshoot and update